-Below I’ve listed my favorite three things I love to do in San Antonio, plus recommendations and a bit of history behind the best spots.
+Below I’ve listed my favorite things to do in San Antonio.
+Plus, plenty of recommendations and a bit of history behind the best spots.

 The San Antonio River Walk is 15 miles long and stretches across San Antonio, most notably the downtown area.
 There’s so much to do, eat, and explore along the river!

-Important to note that is the most touristy area of San Antonio and you can expect it to be packed on the weekends nearly year round.
+Important to note is that this is the most touristy area of San Antonio.
+You can expect it to be packed on the weekends nearly year round.
 Still, it’s a fun place.

 Here are some of my favorite things to do on the River Walk:

-- Blue Star Arts Complex (South of Downtown) features a wide collection of arts venues, shops, and studios with plenty of opportunity to quench your hunger and thirst.
+Blue Star Arts Complex (South of Downtown) features a wide collection of arts venues, shops, and studios with plenty of opportunities to quench your hunger and thirst.